 2.1 DEFINITIONS

+State of Charge (SOC)

+The stored energy in MWh, of an ESR, that can be injected into the grid at the Point of Interconnection (POI) or Point of Common Coupling (POCC).

+Hour Beginning Planned SOC

+The planned State of Charge, in MWh, at the beginning of an hour, as communicated to ERCOT by the QSE for the Resource.

+Minimum State of Charge (MinSOC)

+The minimum amount of State of Charge, in MWh of an ESR.

+Maximum State of Charge (MaxSOC)

+The maximum amount of State of Charge, in MWh of an ESR.

+Round Trip Efficiency

+The percentage of electrical energy consumed by an ESR (charging) that is later returned back to the grid (discharging).
+The energy consumed by an ESR (charging), and energy returned back to the grid are measured at the Point of Interconnection (POI) or Point of Common Coupling (POCC).
+The charging and discharging energy does not include the energy consumed by the Auxiliary Load of the ESR.

+AS Deployment Factors

+Hourly parameters for each AS type between 0 and 1 (or 0% to 100%), that indicate the expectation of an AS deployment based on system conditions as new forecasts for demand and IRR output are input to RUC.
+These factors are used in the RUC studies.

 2.2 ACRONYMS AND ABBREVIATIONS

+SOC State of Charge

+MinSOC Minimum State of Charge

+MaxSOC Maximum State of Charge

+MWhh Megawatt Hour Hour

 3.2.5 Publication of Resource and Load Information

 (1) Two days after the applicable Operating Day, ERCOT shall post on the ERCOT website for the ERCOT System and, if applicable, for each Disclosure Area, the information derived from the first complete execution of Security-Constrained Economic Dispatch (SCED) in each 15-minute Settlement Interval.
 The Disclosure Area is the 2003 ERCOT CMZs.
 Posting requirements will be applicable to Generation Resources and Controllable Load Resources physically located in the defined Disclosure Area.
 This information shall not be posted if the posting of the information would reveal any individual Market Participant’s Protected Information.
 The information posted by ERCOT shall include: